Joint economic and epidemiological modelling of alternative pandemic response strategies: Discussion

-Our framework highlights the role of modifiable factors in reducing the costs of future pandemic responses.
-For example, a well-resourced contact tracing system and support for isolation (reducing $\alpha$) can help alleviate the need for blanket PHSMs, while effective surveillance systems can promote early detection of outbreaks (reducing $t_\mathrm{det}$).
-This could include wastewater testing, which has been successfully used as an early warning system during the Covid-19 pandemic \cite{hewitt2022sensitivity} and for other viral pathogens \cite{keshaviah2023wastewater}.
+Our framework highlights the role of modifiable public health factors in reducing the costs of a future pandemic response.
+For example, a well-resourced testing and contact tracing system and support for isolation measures (reducing $\alpha$) can help alleviate the need for blanket PHSMs. {\hl Robust border control systems and quarantine facilities can lower the risk of border-related outbreaks (reducing $r$) while effective surveillance systems can promote early detection (reducing $t_\mathrm{det}$).} This could include wastewater testing, which was successfully used as an early warning system during the Covid-19 pandemic \cite{hewitt2022sensitivity} and for other viral pathogens \cite{keshaviah2023wastewater}. {\hl Our results show that these factors can lower the expected cost of an elimination response.} Characteristics of the pathogen also play a role.
+Diseases for which presymptomatic or asymptomatic transmission is rare (e.g. {\hl severe acute respiratory syndrome (SARS)}) are generally more amenable to TTI and quarantine measures, since symptomatic individuals are easier to identify and isolate \cite{thompson2026infectious}. {\hl An elimination response in these cases would therefore be less costly than for comparable diseases with high rates of asymptomatic transmission (e.g. influenza, SARS-CoV-2). }

 A strength of our model is that it depends on a relatively small number of parameters, most of which would be routinely estimated for a novel pathogen in the early stages of a pandemic threat.
-Therefore, our model could be rapidly deployed with disease-specific parameter ranges to support strategy selection in the face of a future pandemic threat.
+Therefore, our model could be rapidly deployed with disease-specific parameter ranges to support strategy selection in the early stages of a future pandemic.
 Another strength is that our model explicitly quantifies the endogenous behavioural response that would be expected to an infectious disease threat in the absence of centrally imposed PHSMs.
 This allows the marginal benefit of introducing control measures to be estimated, providing a more nuanced rationale for interventions.